Which of the following cells in the gastric mucosa produce intrinsic factor and hydrochloric acid?

-Which of the following frequently occurs 2-3 hours after meals in post-gastrectomy patients?
+Which of the following frequently occurs 2 to 3 hours after meals in post-gastrectomy patients?

 Which of the following is NOT usually present during the icteric stage of viral hepatitis?

-Which of the following statements about jaundice is/are true?
+Which of the following is/are related to post-hepatic jaundice?

 Identify a major reason making it difficult to prevent the spread of hepatitis B.